TheShepherdJournal/mmj-072018/_posts/2018-08-15-the-readout-august-15-2018.md

 post_title: 'The Readout &#8211; August 15, 2018'
 author: Jon Morgan
 post_excerpt: |
   Here is a digest of today's stories.
-Articles and news tips can be submitted by clicking on "Submit a Story" on the Mid Michigan Journal website or via an email sent to editor@midmichiganjournal.com.
+Articles and news tips can be submitted by clicking on "Post a Story" on the Mid Michigan Journal website or via an email sent to editor@midmichiganjournal.com.
 layout: post
 permalink: >
   http://midmichiganjournal.com/the-readout-august-15-2018